Canon 50mm f/1.2 L

 Note how the prism of the tiny XTi has been designed to accommodate even these crazy professional lenses without obstruction.

 1.)
-Best super-speed 50mm lens I've ever used, if I can get it in focus.
-No veiling haze like conventional fast 50mm lenses wide open.
+Best super-speed 50mm lens I've ever used, with no veiling haze like conventional fast 50mm lenses wide open.

 3.)
 Great, modern ergonomics.